 This lens is well-suited for commercial photography, and the wide end of the range is ready to capture exterior architecture and larger interior spaces.
 Cityscapes, countrysides, flowers, medium and large products, and much more are on this lens's capabilities list.

 Following are examples of this focal length range:

 APS-C imaging sensor format cameras utilize a smaller portion of the image circle, framing a scene more tightly.
 The Sony field of view crop factor is 1.5x, with the 24-70mm range providing a 36-105mm full-frame angle of view equivalent.
 This angle of view has greater value for portraiture while foregoing some of the best landscape angles.

-As of review time, very few zoom lenses have a maximum aperture opening wider than this one, and only one of those covers most of this lens' focal length range.
+As of review time, few zoom lenses have a maximum aperture opening wider than this one, and only one of those covers most of this lens's focal length range.
 A wide aperture is a big feature advantage this lens holds.

 Wide apertures are useful for stopping action, both that of the subject and that of the camera, in low light levels while keeping ISO settings low.
 While having an f/2.8 aperture may not be greatly advantageous from ISO and shutter speed perspectives when photographing under bright light (daylight, for example), the story is different in low light scenarios.